-ACC 120 Payroll Accounting
+Payroll Accounting

 This course provides up-to-date instructions in the preparation of payroll records and tax returns.
-Students will be responsible for a practice set which includes all payroll activities for a small business including weekly payroll, computation and entries, and quarterly and annual tax returns using actual federal and state forms.
+Students will be responsible for a practice set which includes all payroll activities for a small business including weekly payroll, computation and entries, and forms.
 Prerequisite: COM 061.
-(Spring)

-ACC 125 Accounting Principles I
+Accounting Principles I

 This course focuses on providing beginning accounting students with the necessary technical background to prepare them for advanced study.
 Emphasis is placed on analyzing accounting transactions and preparing financial accounting information for the user.
 Topics include the study of cash, investments, receivables, inventory, fixed and intangible assets, payables, bonds, and stocks.
 Students will complete several practice sets.
 Prerequisite: ACC 105.
-(Spring)